-Although we generally welcome any or several theoretical considerations long as applied to textual analyses and elucidation of black and African writings, the preferable critical direction must be descriptive and discursive rather than the penchant for journalese and opinionation.
+Although we generally welcome any or several theoretical considerations as applied to textual analyses and elucidation of Black and African texts, the preferable critical direction is the descriptive and discursive rather than the rehash of journalese and opinionation.

 African Fiction, Poetry, Drama

 Avoid advert euphoria on reviews of new or extant book /literature.
-Scholar reviews of not more than 10, 000 words should be analytical and, also, critical both geared towards useful bases for further research study.
-Please indicate book prices, publishers contact addresses including URL if available.
+Scholar reviews of not more than 10, 000 words will have to be both analytical and critical, geared towards useful bases for further research study.
+Please indicate book prices, publisher contact addresses including URL if available.

 Creative Works: Short Read, Art (Images)

 Limit poetry and art submissions to six poems /images (grayscale jpg) of not more than twenty lines per poem.
-Poems of exceptional length may be divided into parts which altogether must be no more than six parts to make for complete entry.
+Poems of exceptional length may be divided into parts which altogether must be no more than six parts to make for full entry.
 A short title and description should follow jpg image entries.

 Short /Biographical Entries on writers should not exceed 3000 words and for biographical information must contain previously unpublished /additional information regarding the artiste-poet, novelist or dramatist.
-A jpg image of the artiste is usually required for our website Author and Book Information.
+A jpg image of the artiste is usually required for web Author and Book Information.

 We run an open deadline system where review of submissions will be ongoing.
 Our dateline traditionally incepts from January till July of the issuing year.

-This is not a medium for old conference, seminar papers and dissertation extracts.
-Contributors will ensure that submitted topic subsists within or is in consonance with our deposition of IRCALC interest.
+This is not a medium for your old conference, seminar papers and dissertation extracts.
+Contributors will ensure that submitted topic subsists within or is in consonance with our stated deposition of IRCALC interest.

 Abstracts of no more than 250 words should expound a writers significance in intended discourse, the objective being to illuminate whole works (poetry, drama, prose) rather than aspects or singles.
 Your abstract must be approved prior to submission of your draft essay.
 Please send in an Abstract of your suggested writer of fiction, poetry and drama to the editors here.